Hunyong/ZOE_metagenomics_2022/README.md

 # ZOE_metagenomics_2022
-Pathobiont-mediated spatial structuring enhances biofilm virulence in childhood oral disease
+This is the analysis code for the paper "Pathobiont-mediated spatial structuring enhances biofilm virulence in childhood oral disease" by Cho, Ren, Divaris, et al. (2022).
+This code was prepared in the R computing language (R 4.1.2).

 # Instruction
-`scripts` folder contains the R code for implementing the linear model fitting (C1.R), ...
+`scripts` folder contains the R code.
+See ***scripts*** below.
-The `F-` files are the helper functions.

-One the data are prepared in the following format, the C11, C21, C22, C31, C32, C41, all ending with `.R`, can be run to obtain the desired outputs and figures.
+Once the data are prepared in the following format using `C01--C03.R` files, the C11, C21, C22, C31, C32, C41, all ending with `.R`, can be run to obtain the desired outputs and figures.
 The leading numbers corresponds to the flow of the analyses.
+I.e., the latter numbers may depend on the earlier numbers, but not the other way around.

 # Data